ttran2001/ttran2001.github.io/README.md

 Source: https://kubuntu.org/

 1. After downloading it, type "pacman-S plasma plasma-meta" to install the KDE Plasma package (For everything they ask, click ENTER to install everything)
+2. Type "pacman -S xf86-video-intel" afterward.
+Only for Intel.
-2. Once doing that, type "pacman -S plasma-wayland-session kde-applications" to isntall the Wayland small display server protocol for our KDE Plasma that we installed in the last step.
+3. Once doing that, type "pacman -S plasma-wayland-session kde-applications" to isntall the Wayland small display server protocol for our KDE Plasma that we installed in the last step.
-3. Finally, type "systemctl enable sddm.service" to enable the simple desktop display for our KDE Plasma DE
+4. Finally, type "systemctl enable sddm.service" to enable the simple desktop display for our KDE Plasma DE
+5. Reboot your system by typing "reboot"

 ### Changing the Shell